 In partnership with Birch Aquarium, and scientists from Scripps Institution of Oceanography, students have narrowed their research to very distinct aspects of coral reef science:

-Birch Aquarium’s aquarists Sean Bruce and Fernando Nosratpour are providing students an opportunity to learn about the role aquaria play in understanding coral biology.
-Here, students had a behind the scenes opportunity to learn about coral fragmentation and their use in captivity and by researchers in the field.
+Birch Aquarium aquarists Sean Bruce and Fernando Nosratpour are providing students an opportunity to learn about the role aquaria play in understanding coral biology.
+Here, students had a behind the scenes experience to learn about coral fragmentation and their use in captivity and by researchers in the field.
 Moreover, aquarist Sean had the opportunity to educate students on the importance of reef fish species for the ecological importance of a healthy coral ecosystem.

 Heidi Schlageter, Kearny DMD digital arts teacher left Birch Aquarium saying, “Amazing!
 The student’s intrigue and appreciation for the ocean and marine life continues to grow.

 While the aquarium and marine life contains a captivating allure, the main priority of this project is to empathize with those who are unfamiliar with marine ecosystems, with an aim to engage underserved communities in the greater San Diego area.
 Heidi continues, “Many students shared with me that the scientists were so friendly and nice.
 Talking to scientific experts was outside of their comfort zone, but they came away with a positive, empowered feeling after meeting them.”

 An unexpected, albeit, welcomed outcome of this project is high school students and scientists collaborating together, as both concerned members of the community, and proponents of change globally.